swrlab/swrlab/PRINCIPLES.md

 Alerting has predefined warn and error levels as well as escalation policies.
 Most of which are managed by IaC.

-Only acknowledge incidents that you have the ability and capacity to investigate and resolve.
+Everyone on-call should only acknowledge incidents that they have the ability and capacity to investigate and resolve.
 Otherwise, escalate it to a fellow team member.
 Proactively communicate large-scale problems to other internal and external stakeholders to keep them in the loop.

 ## Definitions